miguelhbrito/poc_grpc/README.md

 # poc_grpc

-An API gRPC service example, with observability feature as custom logs, Jaeger and NATS(TODO).
+An API gRPC service example, with observability features as custom logs, Jaeger and NATS(TODO).

 ## 🧰 Configuration
 To install bloomRPC: